Btux-SD/gettingcleaningdata/README.md

 How to use this script:

-Open the run_analysis.R script in R. Select the complete file and run it.
+Open the run_analysis.R script in Rstudio or use the R shell and run it.
-The run_analysis.R will create 2 files: tidy.txt & tidy.mean.txt.
+The run_analysis.R will create 2 files: tidy.txt & tidy.mean.txt in the same location.

 The exact steps of the file : run_analysis.r are described within the scriptfile.